gigawhitlocks/emacs-configs/README.md

 ### Systemd unit file

-Actually start up emacs in daemon mode by installing a user unit file.
-This gets installed to the correct place when this file is tangled.
+Actually start up Emacs in daemon mode by installing a user unit file.
+This gets installed to the correct place (`~/.config/systemd/user/emacs.service`) when this file is tangled.

 ```systemd
 [Unit]